 Airplanes have always been and always will be cool.
 It’s one of the ultimate symbols of man’s innovation to best its natural limitations.
 When the time comes to put these magnificent flying machines into retirement, however, they run the risk of fading into oblivion.
 But thanks to MotoArt, this doesn’t have to always be the case.
-In fact, they give these old birds and exciting second life.
+In fact, they give these old birds an exciting second life.

 What is MotoArt?

 Based in the Los Angeles suburb of El Segundo, MotoArt specializes in re-purposing old airplane parts into bespoke pieces of décor and airplane furniture for the home or office.
 The company utilizes parts of planes spanning different eras to create genuine conversation pieces where the form is re-formed to build an entirely new and exciting function.
-Every part of the plane is used by MotoArt in order to design these unique, artistic products.
+Every part of the plane is used by MotoArt Airplane Furniture in order to design these unique, artistic products.
 In their capable hands, the cowling from a DC-10 can be transformed into a sexy circular bed or the wing of a B-52 bomber can become a sleek conference table.
 Even small, oft-forgotten parts of the plane like engine pistons are re-imagined as elegant desk watches, which could be engraved with a company logo.
 Their talented in-house art team can even produce a classic piece of “nose art” featuring your significant other as the subject.

 Making a Statement